ControlSystemStudio/phoebus/applications/alarm/Readme.md

 An example message that could appear in a talk topic:

-    /path/to/pv : {"severity":"MAJOR", "standout":true, "message": "We are out of potato salad!"}
+    /path/to/pv : {"severity":"MAJOR", "standout":true, "message":"We are out of potato salad!"}

 ________________
 - Long Term Topic: